mhs/t2-utilization/README.md

 The t2-utilization project is one of a series of clients that makes use of the [T2 API](https://github.com/neo/t2-api) to show information we need to manage our business.
-In particular, this app presents daily utilization data that is capture inside T2 in snapshot form.
+In particular, this app presents daily utilization data that is captured inside T2 in snapshot form.
 The leadership of the company uses utilization metrics to understand how healthy we are as a business.

 ### What is Utilization Anyway?

+`TODO: update this to reflect partial allocations`

 Over time, the company has calculated utilization metrics in a few different ways.
 After much debate, we have arrived at a definition we are comfortable with.
 To understand this definition, you need to understand how